dhis2/dhis2-docs/src/user/configure-the-gis-app.md

 performance is optimal.
 Make a backup of your shapefiles before you start.
 One possible method is the use of [MapShaper](http://www.mapshaper.org/) which is an online tool which can be used to generalize geographical data.
-To use MapShaper, simply upload your shapefile to the site.
-Then, at the centre bottom you see a slider that starts at 0%.
-It is usually acceptable to drag it up to about 80%.
+To use MapShaper, simply upload your files to the site.
+Then, click on Simplify in the top menu and select a simplification method.
+A slider will show at the top of the screen that starts at 100%.
+It is usually acceptable to drag it up to about 30%.
+When you are happy with the result, click "Export" in the top right corner.
+Select GeoJSON file format and click the Export button to download the file to your computer.
-In the left menu you can check "show original lines" to compare the result and you may want to give a different simplification method a try.
-When you are happy with the result, click "export" in the top right corner.
-Then check the first of the four options called "Shapefile - polygons", click "create" and wait for the download buttons to appear.
-Now, download the two files to your local computer and overwrite the existing ones.
-Move on to the next step with your new simplified shapefile.

-Step 2 - Convert the shapefile to GML
+Step 2 - Convert to GML

 The recommended tool for geographical format conversions is called "ogr2ogr".
 This should be available for most Linux distributions `sudo apt-get install gdal-bin`.
-For Windows, go to <http://fwtools.maptools.org/>and download
+For Windows, go to <http://fwtools.maptools.org/> and download
 "FWTools", install it and open up the FWTools command shell.
 During the format conversion we also want to ensure that the output has the correct coordinate projection (called EPSG:4326 with geographic longitude and